How Can Stoicism Change Your Life in 10 Ways

 8. You’ll Cultivate Mindfulness

-Stoicism promotes mindfulness through constant reflection.
-By staying present and evaluating your thoughts, you avoid being overwhelmed by distractions or regrets.
-Learn more about cultivating mindfulness in our post on Stoicism and inner peace.
+Stoicism promotes mindfulness through regular reflection.
+By staying present and examining your thoughts, you avoid being overwhelmed by distractions or regrets.
+Learn more in our post on Stoicism and inner peace.

 How to Apply:

-• End your day with questions like: “Did I act according to my values?”
+- End your day asking, “Did I act according to my values?”

 9. You’ll Embrace Change with Grace